 - The business users who understand the needs of the organization and its customers

 - The data engineers who understand where the data is located and how it is structured

 - The data science teams who understand how to extract value from that data

 - The IT and DevOps teams who support them

 Every member of your AI team should be able to work together for maximum productivity and speed, supported by software that offers built-in tools for governance, metadata management, and machine learning transparency.
 This approach enables you to be sure that the results of their efforts can be explained, understood, and trusted.

 Creating the AI assembly line

 Just as the second industrial revolution was driven by the assembly line for physical manufacturing, the fourth industrial revolution will be driven by the AI assembly line: the ability for the creation of AI to be broken down into specialized parts brought together by a business process and automated at scale.
 This way, organizations can extract maximum value from their data assets and deliver the best experiences to their consumers and clients.

 Learn about SAP Data Intelligence, announced at SAPPHIRE NOW, which enables the creation of an AI assembly line for organizations in a trusted and repeatable fashion.

-And please join our “Pathways to the Intelligent Enterprise” Webinar Tuesday, June 11, featuring Phil Carter, chief analyst at IDC, and SAP’s Dan Kearnan and Ginger Gatling.
-Register here.
+And please listen to the replay of our “Pathways to the Intelligent Enterprise” Webinar, featuring Phil Carter, chief analyst at IDC, and SAP’s Dan Kearnan and Ginger Gatling.